 There are some alarming studies that show a link between gum disease and liver disease.
 You can read the study here.

-It appears that periodontal bacteria, such as A. actinomycetemcomitans and P. gingivalis, circulating in the blood causes inflammation in the liver and disrupts the beneficial bacteria in our gut.
+It appears that periodontal bacteria, such as A. actinomycetemcomitans and P. gingivalis, circulating in the blood causes inflammation in the liver and disrupt the beneficial bacteria in our gut.

 Brush and floss your teeth daily and make sure to get your teeth cleaned every 6 months along with an annual examination.
 If you use a mouthwash be sure and not swallow any and rinse your mouth well afterward.
 If you swallow any antibacterial mouthwash it could damage the beneficial bacteria in your stomach.